Apadman History, Family Crest & Coats of Arms

 Apadman Spelling Variations

-Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
+Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Apadman has seen various spelling variations: Abadham, Abadam, Ab Adham, Ab Adam, Ap Adam and many more.

 Early Notables of the Apadman family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Apadman Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Apadman Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Apadman family to Ireland
+Migration of the Apadman family

 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Apadman those who migrated to North America before the 19th century and contributed to the development of a new society.